 The shingles rash is a painful dermatologic condition that affects many senior citizens.
-If treated early, one may be able to avoid long term side effects of chronic pain.
-If you or a loved one may have shingles, call today or make an appointment online.
+If treated early, one may be able to avoid long term side effects, including chronic pain.
+If you or a loved one may have shingles, call today or request an appointment online.

 What are shingles?